 My students get excited when we form book clubs.
 There is something about being able to discuss your thoughts with a group of your peers regarding an issue or an event about the book you are reading.
 For this current unit, Reading Across Genres to Deepen Thinking About Social Issues, I revert to one of my favorite strategies, using a mentor text.
 This is a surefire way to grab a student’s attention in a short amount of time.

 Through My Eyes by Ruby Bridges allows the reader to gain insight into the author's experience of integrating an all-white school in New Orleans during the early 1960s.
 I am using this text as a springboard for the primary social issue that the students will be exploring.
-For our book clubs, the students will be reading either Glory Be by Augusta Scattergood and The Watsons Go to Birmingham by Christopher Paul Curtis.
+For our book clubs, the students will be reading either Glory Be by Augusta Scattergood or The Watsons Go to Birmingham by Christopher Paul Curtis.
 Each group will consist of no more than four students.
 (This will allow me to easily check in and manage the groups as they independently read and discuss their books.)

 Before introducing the mentor text, I created a picture carousel activity.
 Pictures that represent different social issues were placed around the room for the students to respond to.
 From those pictures, the class created a social issues chart.
 The class did not know that civil rights/racism would be our focus.
 Notice the bubble outline around the word racism.
 The students were curious as to why only that term was highlighted.